disorderedmaterials/dissolve/web/content/examples/previous/0.8/benzene/step1.md

 Time to make it a little prettier!
 We'll assign a standard forcefield to it, and optimise the geometry:

-{{< tip text="You can filter forcefields by keywords in name and description by using the filter box at the top-right of the forcefield selection controls.">}}
+{{< tip text="You can filter forcefields by keywords in name and description by using the filter box at the top-right of the forcefield selection controls." />}}

 {{< action type="menu" text="Species &#8680; Add Forcefield Terms" />}}
 {{< step text="From the available forcefields choose `OPLSAA2005/Aromatics` and click **Next**" />}}